Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Description and examples of aliasing

 We first examine the reference simulation without aliasing (black curves).
 The compensated spectra in Fig.~\ref{fig:spectra:192}(a) are roughly constant for $4 < k < 10$, but no clear power-law scaling or inertial range is apparent.
 This is consistent with the moderate Reynolds number $Re = 1600$ typical of Taylor-Green transition studies, at which scale separation between the energy-containing and dissipative scales is limited.
 Accordingly, the nonlinear flux in Fig.~\ref{fig:spectra:192}(b) shows no plateau, and its decrease mirrors the rise of the cumulative dissipation, confirming the absence of a clear separation between the scales excited during the Taylor-Green instability and the dissipative range.

 Note that the wavenumber range differs between the two panels.
 In Fig.~\ref{fig:spectra:192}(a) the spectra extend to $\kmax = 64$, while Fig.~\ref{fig:spectra:192}(b) extends to $k_N = \kmax / C_t = 96$.
 The range $64 < k < 96$ therefore corresponds to the truncated modes: the flux and cumulative dissipation are constant there, making the truncation directly visible.
-Note that since aliasing is completly removed in this simulation, the peak at the small-scale on the 3D spectra (black dashed line on Fig.~\ref{fig:spectra:192}(a)) is not aliasing error but small-scale energy accumulation because the resolution is small.

 Turning to the aliased simulation (light curves), the differences from the reference are pronounced, especially in the inertial range and at the smallest scales near $\kmax$.
 These spectral differences are consistent with the errors observed in the total energy and dissipation rate, and explain why aliasing errors grow most strongly at the transition to turbulence, when the inertial range expands and the nonlinear interactions intensify.